Skip to main content

 Colorado AI Act and insurance

-Colorado has a particular focus on insurance AI — the state's insurance commissioner has authority to promulgate regulations implementing the Colorado AI Act for the insurance sector, and Colorado already has an established insurance AI bias regulation (SB 21-169).
-Insurers using AI in underwriting, pricing, claims processing, or customer service have overlapping Colorado AI Act and insurance-specific AI obligations.
+Colorado has a particular focus on insurance AI.
+Separate from the Colorado AI Act, Colorado already has an established and currently effective insurance AI bias regulation (SB 21-169), administered by the state insurance commissioner.
+Insurers using AI in underwriting, pricing, claims, or customer service should attend to those insurance-specific rules today, and monitor the revised Colorado AI Act (effective January 1, 2027) as it develops.

-Meet Colorado AI Act requirements with TRAIGA platform
+Meet Colorado AI Act requirements with Risk Meridian

-What TRAIGA platform covers for Colorado AI Act
+What Risk Meridian covers for Colorado AI Act

 Colorado AI Act — frequently asked questions